GitTorre/CloudBedlamLinux/README.md

 <i>There is a useful difference between VMs that are running in configurably chaotic states versus VMs that pseudo-randomly disappear from the map.</i>

 Please make sure to add Chaos Monkey to your Chaos Engineering toolset.
 Netflix are the leaders in the Chaos Engineering domain (they invented the discipline!) and most of their tools are open source, even if baked into Spinnaker today (their open source CI/CD pipeline technology)).
-You can find very nice non-Spinnaker-embedded versions right here on GitHub, including a full Simian Army that has been containerized!
+You can find very nice non-Spinnaker-embedded versions right here on GitHub, including an <a href="https://github.com/mlafeldt/docker-simianarmy" target="_blank">almost-full Simian Army that has been containerized</a>!

 CloudBedlam is meant to run chaos experiments <i>inside</i> VMs as a way to experiment close to your code and help you identify resiliency bugs in your design and implementation.